← Back to all posts

 If free is the only requirement and you can tolerate ads, Evite works.

 If you want a custom-designed invitation for any type of event, SMS delivery that guarantees your guests see it, frictionless RSVPs, and a simple $5 flat price, that is exactly what Lemonvite was built for.
 Birthday parties, baby showers, graduations, housewarmings, retirement dinners, holiday gatherings.
-Whatever you are celebrating, the invitation should match the occasion, not force it into a wedding mold.
+Whatever you are celebrating, the invitation should fit the occasion you actually have instead of squeezing it into a wedding mold.

-Every event you host deserves an invitation that feels intentional and personal.
-Not recycled from a template library, not buried in someone's email promotions tab, and definitely not surrounded by ads.
+Every event you host deserves an invitation that feels intentional and personal, one that does not look recycled from a template library or buried in someone's email promotions tab next to a stack of banner ads.

 Create your first Lemonvite and see what a custom invitation looks like for your next event.